 In the 2013 matter of Monrose v.
 Double Diamond Acres Ltd and Jeffrey Carreiro 2013 HRTO 1273, the Applicant, who was subjected to discrimination and threats within the workplace, even being called a “monkey” brought these issues forth to the company owner, and was subsequently terminated, which resulted in the Applicant being forced to return to his home country.
 The Applicant made a complaint to the HRTO was awarded an extra $15,000.00 in general damages for his employer’s actions in reprising against him.
 The HRTO also made an order that the employer develop a workplace harassment policy and that all employees be retrained on human rights within the workplace.

 As an employer, you have a duty to ensure that employees are treated fairly and are not subjected to differential treatment or subsequently punished as a result of bringing forth a complaint regarding that treatment.
 Contact an Employment Lawyer today if you are unsure as to whether a matter was dealt with incorrectly or whether your workplace policies on harassment and violence are being implemented and enforced properly.

 Advice for Unions

 Unions do have a right to refuse to support employees.
-But in cases where that refusal is in bad faith or without sufficient reasoning, the decision to refuse should be reconsider.
+But in cases where that refusal is in bad faith or without sufficient reasoning, the decision to refuse should be reconsidered.
 The tribunal supports claims against both a union and employer as outlined in the complaint form.
-Contact an Employment Lawyer if you are unsure as to whether a refusal to back a complaint may result in costs being awarded against you.
+Contact an employment lawyer if you are unsure as to whether a refusal to back a complaint may result in costs being awarded against you.